Criminal Convictions: Grounds for Deportation

 for deportation.
 A person may face removal proceedings if you are convicted of:

 - Crimes of Moral Turpitude

 - Crimes Listed in the Immigration and Nationality Act

 Aggravated felonies can include anything from aggravated assault, to murder,

-and it is important to know that there are some misdemeanors that could
+however, it is important to know that there are some misdemeanors that

 theft is involved